|Study location||Hungary, Budapest|

 Master diploma (or higher)

-Applicants are expected to present the documentation of their MA diploma with at least good average.
+Applicants are expected to present the documentation of their Master’s diploma with at least good average in any study field.

 If the applicant is taking the final examination during the current semester, and their degree certificate (diploma) is not issued before the application deadline, a certification is required which verifies that the applicant will presumably receive a degree.
 In case of being accepted as a student, however, the applicant must present the diploma upon enrolment at the latest.